A topic from the subject of Physical Chemistry in Chemistry.

 Key Points:

-• Endothermic Reactions: Endothermic reactions are chemical reactions that absorb heat from their surroundings, leading to an increase in the temperature of the system.
+• Endothermic Reactions: Endothermic reactions are chemical reactions that absorb heat from their surroundings, causing a decrease in the temperature of the surroundings.
+The system's temperature increases.

-• Exothermic Reactions: Exothermic reactions are chemical reactions that release heat to their surroundings, leading to a decrease in the temperature of the system.
+• Exothermic Reactions: Exothermic reactions are chemical reactions that release heat to their surroundings, causing an increase in the temperature of the surroundings.
+The system's temperature decreases.

-• Heat of Reaction: The heat of reaction is the amount of heat absorbed or released during a chemical reaction.
-In endothermic reactions, the heat of reaction is positive, while in exothermic reactions, the heat of reaction is negative.
+• Heat of Reaction (ΔH): The heat of reaction is the amount of heat absorbed or released during a chemical reaction at constant pressure.
+In endothermic reactions, ΔH is positive, while in exothermic reactions, ΔH is negative.
+It is also known as the enthalpy change of reaction.

-• Calorimetry: Calorimetry is the study and measurement of heat flow in chemical and physical processes.
-Calorimeters are devices used to measure heat changes during chemical reactions.
+• Calorimetry: Calorimetry is the science of measuring the heat of a reaction or other physical process.
+Calorimeters are devices used to measure heat changes during chemical reactions or physical processes.

-• Bond Enthalpy: Bond enthalpy is the energy required to break a bond between two atoms in a molecule.
-Bond enthalpies are important for understanding the energetics of chemical reactions.
+• Bond Enthalpy (Bond Energy): Bond enthalpy (or bond energy) is the average amount of energy required to break one mole of a particular type of bond in the gas phase.
+Bond enthalpies are important for estimating the enthalpy changes in chemical reactions (Hess's Law).

 Step 1: Introduction